jessiebao/World-GDP/README.md

 - isp_country_codes.csv (It includes country codes used by different systems.)

 isp_gdp.csv provides all the detailed GDP data and pygal_country_list.csv is used by pygal to map data in the world map.
-However, country codes used by pygal are different from country codes from GDP dataset.
+However, country codes used by pygal dataset are different from country codes from GDP dataset.
 Therefore, isp_country_codes.csv is useful for it includes all the codes used by different systems.
 I will use it as a bridge to map codes from pygal dataset to codes from GDP dataset.